C++ Math isnan

 isnan(x) : 1

-In this example, isnan(x) determines that the value of x is nan.
-Therefore, it returns 1.
+In this instance, the isnan(x) function assesses whether the value of x is NaN, and consequently, it yields a result of 1.

 Example 2